 - Nearly 70 miles of rail and close to 243,000 ties replaced in Washington in 2016

 BNSF is proud to be an industry leader in protecting the environment.
 Our fleet of locomotives is already the newest and cleanest-burning in the industry, and we continue to upgrade with new and more efficient engines.

 - A single BNSF intermodal train can move as much as 280 semi-trucks, reducing greenhouse gas emissions by 75%

 - BNSF has cut average locomotive particulate matter emissions by nearly 50% in the last ten years

 - 34 million metric tons of emissions were reduced in 2015 by our customers by utilizing freight rail instead of moving goods entirely over the roads

 - One BNSF train can move one ton of freight nearly 500 miles on a single gallon of diesel

-In 2018, BNSF plans to invest approximately $160 million in its network in Washington, and approximately $3.3 billion in capital expansion and maintenance across its system.
+In 2018, BNSF expects to invest approximately $160 million in its network in Washington, and approximately $3.3 billion in its capital across its system.
 The largest component of the plan will be to replace and maintain BNSF’s core network and related assets to ensure BNSF continues to operate a safe and reliable network.
-In addition, the plan includes investing in expansion projects, continuing implementation of positive train control (PTC), and acquiring new locomotives, freight cars, and other equipment.
+In addition, the plan includes investing in expansion and efficiency projects, continuing implementation of positive train control (PTC), and acquiring new freight cars and other equipment.
 In 2017, BNSF invested approximately $175 million in Washington for capital projects.